-- 16. Photosynthesis: Physiological and Ecological Considerations: Working with Light, Heat Dissipation from Leaves: The Bowen Ratio, The Geographic Distributions of C3 and C4 Plants, Calculating Important Parameters in Leaf Gas Exchange, Prehistoric Changes in Atmospheric CO2, Projected Future Increases in Atmospheric CO2, Using Carbon Isotopes to Detect Adulteration in Foods, Reconstruction of the Expansion of C4 Taxa - 17.
-Phytochrome and Light Control of Plant Development: Phytochrome and High-Irradiance Responses, The Origins of Phytochrome as a Bacterial Two-Component Receptor, Profiling Gene Expression in Plants, Two-Hybrid Screens and Co-immunoprecipitation, Phytochrome Effects on Ion Fluxes.

-- 1. Plant Physiology by Hans Mohr, Peter Schopfer, Springer 1995, 629 pages - 2.
-Taiz & Zeiger (2006) Plant Physiology.4th Edition.
-Sinauer - 3.
-Hopkins WG (1998 or 2004 ed).
+Exchange, Prehistoric Changes in Atmospheric CO2, Projected Future Increases in Atmospheric CO2, Using Carbon Isotopes to Detect Adulteration in Foods, Reconstruction of the Expansion of C4 Taxa 17.
+Phytochrome and Light Control of Plant Development: Phytochrome and High- Irradiance Responses, The Origins of Phytochrome as a Bacterial Two- Component Receptor, Profiling Gene Expression in Plants, Two-Hybrid Screens and Co-immunoprecipitation, Phytochrome Effects on Ion Fluxes.
+References Plant Physiology by Hans Mohr, Peter Schopfer, Springer 1995, 629 pages Taiz & Zeiger (2006) Plant Physiology.4th Edition.
+Sinauer Hopkins WG (1998 or 2004 ed).
 Introduction to Plant Physiology.
 2nd or 3rd Ed.
 Wiley.
 Used previously for course.
-This is a good introductory text, but it is not a substitute for Taiz. - 4.
+This is a good introductory text, but it is not a substitute for Taiz.
 Stern KR (1997) Introductory Plant Biology.
 7th Ed.
-Wm C Brown Publishers - 5.
-Fosket (1994) Plant Growth and Development: A molecular approach.
+Wm C Brown Publishers Fosket (1994) Plant Growth and Development: A molecular approach.
 Acad.
 Press.
-More details on how plants grow and develop. - 6.
+More details on how plants grow and develop.
 Buchanan R., Gruissem W. and Jones R. (eds) 2000.
 Biochemistry and Molecular Biology of Plants.
 An excellent new text by leading plant biologists in the world.
 The book provides a contemporary view of molecular biology, cell biology and plant physiology.
-Valuable reference for teaching and research. - 7.
+Valuable reference for teaching and research.
 Chrispeels MJ and DE Sadava (2002) Plants, Genes and Crop Biotechnology.2nd Ed.
 Jones and Bartlett.
 Understanding plant biology and the potential of agricultural biotechnology.
 Highly recommended.

-B-604 Microbiology

-- 1. General Microbiology

-- a) Prokaryotic Structure & Function

-- b) Microbial Nutrition.

-- c) Microbial Growth,

-- d) Control of Microbes,

-- e) Gram Negative Bacteria, Gram Positive Bacteria, & Archaea

-- Fundamentals of General Microbiology

-- a) Isolation of a broad range of non-pathogenic bacteria from natural sources,

-- b) Selective and Enrichment techniques,

-- c) Microscopic, biochemical, and molecular identification.

-- d) Growth Energetics (Genetics, physiology, quantitation)

-- Microbes and Society.

-- Microbe-related topics include: Disease, bioterrorism, Food, Biotechnology, and Ecology.
+B-604 Microbiology 1.
+General Microbiology a) Prokaryotic Structure & Function b) Microbial Nutrition, c) Microbial Growth, d) Control of Microbes, e) Gram Negative Bacteria, Gram Positive Bacteria, & Archaea 2.
+Fundamentals of General Microbiology - a) Isolation of a broad range of non-pathogenic bacteria from natural sources, b) Selective and Enrichment techniques, c) Microscopic, biochemical, and molecular identification. d) Growth Energetics (Genetics, physiology, quantitation) 3.
+Microbes and Society.
+Microbe-related topics include: Disease, bioterrorism, Food, Biotechnology, and Ecology.
 (Focuses on activities of bacteria, viruses, and other microorganisms, and their influence on humans.)

-- 4. Prokaryotic Diversity Structure, biochemical properties, and genetics of the major groups of prokaryotes.

-- 5. Microbial Ecology

-- a) Microbial Interactions

-- b) Microbial ecology; food, industrial and medical microbiology

-- c) Aquatic Ecology

-- d) Terrestrial Ecology

-- e) Metagenomics

-- 6. Medical Bacteriology (Medically important bacterial pathogens in terms of the clinical, therapeutic, and epidemiological aspects of diseases caused by them,

-molecular mechanisms of pathogenesis and their identification in the clinical laboratory, procedures for isolation and identification of pathogenic bacteria, testing their susceptibility to antibiotics.
+4. Prokaryotic Diversity - Structure, biochemical properties, and genetics of the major groups of prokaryotes.
+5. Microbial Interactions b) Microbial ecology c) Aquatic Ecology e) Metagenomics 6.
+Medical Bacteriology - (Medically important bacterial pathogens in terms of the clinical, therapeutic, and epidemiological aspects of diseases caused by them, molecular mechanisms of pathogenesis and their identification in the clinical laboratory, procedures for isolation and identification of pathogenic bacteria, testing their susceptibility to antibiotics.
 Bacterial Pathogenesis: Introduction, Genetic tools used for bacterial pathogenesis study; Bacterial cell-cell communications and biofilm formation, Bacterial genomics, lateral transfer, phage, Vertebrate microbial communities in health and disease, Strategies for bacterial adhesion and invasion)